 Anita's Tropical Pineapple Quilt

-Anita/NYC Says: My pineapple quilt measures 38" square, with a paper pieced original border.
+This pineapple quilt measures 38" square, originally with a paper pieced border.
 The 10" finished blocks were not foundation pieced.
-I used my method of rotary cutting squares of fabric into perfect patches without wasting any fabric.
-Professionally quilted by Janice Petre, Sinking Spring, PA in 2009.Continue to 9 of 20 below.
+The maker used their method of rotary cutting squares of fabric into perfect patches without wasting any fabric.
+This quilt was professionally quilted by Janice Petre, Sinking Spring, PA in 2009.Continue to 8 of 19 below.

 Wonky Pineapple Blues Miniature Quilt